mathjax/MathJax-docs/tex.rst

 meaning; ``processEscapes`` only affects the treatment of the *opening* math delimiter.)

-Note that as opposed to true LaTeX, MathJax processes environments when they are wrapped inside math delimiters.
-By defaut, MathJax will also render environments outside of delimiters; this can be controlled via the ``processEnvironments`` option in the :ref:`tex2jax configuration options <configure-tex2jax>`.
+Note that, as opposed to true LaTeX, MathJax processes all environments when wrapped inside math delimiters.
+By defaut, MathJax will also render all environments outside of delimiters; this can be controlled via the ``processEnvironments`` option in the :ref:`tex2jax configuration options <configure-tex2jax>`.